ghc-proposals/ghc-proposals/proposals/0000-unsaturated-type-families.rst

     kind checked, but no new information is learned from doing so.
 Thus, there is no hope of inferring the kind ``C :: forall {m}.
-(Type -> @m Type) -> @U Type -> @m Type`` (doing so would require looking at the equation), and the next best thing, short of a signature, is to conservatively default to matchable.
+(Type -> @m Type) -> @U Type -> @m Type`` (doing so would require looking at the equation), and the next best thing, short of an annotation, is to conservatively default to matchable.

     The treatment of matchability variables in generalisation is thus different